ENGLISH AIMS AND EXPERIENCES

-- Endorsing a shared love and understanding of English, especially a culture of reading for pleasure;
+- Endorsing a shared love and understanding of English, especially a culture of story-telling and reading for pleasure;

-- Teaching an engaging skills based curriculum in Reading - equipping children with the tools needed to understand a text;
+- Teaching an engaging skills based curriculum in Reading - equipping pupils with the skills they need to understand a text;

-- Developing a growing vocabulary in written and spoken form;
+- Establishing and growing our pupils’ vocabulary in written and spoken form;

 - Developing an understanding of grammar that underpins our use of language;

-- Have the opportunity to develop neat and well presented work.
+- Teaching handwriting in order to develop legible, neat and well-presented work.

-We aim to provide children with the following key experiences:
+We aim to provide our pupils with the following key experiences:

 - The opportunity to share in quality speaking and listening experiences on a regular basis.

-- The opportunity to engage in guided, shared and individual reading, writing and big talk activities (see Ivy Lane’s 50 experiences for more details).
+- The opportunity to engage in guided, shared and individual reading and writing activities.

 - The opportunity to experience theatre at least once during Key Stage 1 and Key Stage 2.

-- The opportunity to learn stories and take part in story making every second term.
+- Frequent opportunities to listen to stories, learn stories and take part in story making.

-- The opportunity to engage in extended writing regularly.
+- Regular opportunities to engage in extended writing.

 - The opportunity to write books, plays and poetry for other audiences at least once during KS1 and KS2.